CSaratakij/MainBlog/content/projects/Doppelganger.md

 #### Save ID Generator
 ![save id generator](/dg-save-id-generator.png)

-This tools help ensuring our checkpoint will have a unique ID.
+This tools help ensuring our checkpoint to have a unique ID.

 Because we iterate a lot of levels in a short period of time, we keep adding, changing its location and removing the checkpoint overtime.